jarek/lime/README.md

 # Current status

-- Importing from a CSV into a SQLite database and exporting back to CSV
+- Importing from a CSV into a SQL database (tested with SQLite and PostgreSQL) and exporting back to CSV
 - Adding new transactions from web page
 - Basic stats on transactions (grouped by category, merchant, etc), currently fairly hardcoded
 - Basic JSON API for getting transactions and stats, not yet used anywhere